How to increase profits and improve profit margins

 How to increase gross profit

-The percentage of revenue you keep as gross profit is your gross profit margin.
 A healthy margin gives you enough cash to cover overheads and still bank a net profit.
 You can improve it by increasing revenue, reducing direct costs, or both.

 Common ways to improve gross profit margins

-Nail your estimating, quoting, and pricing
+Nail your estimating, quoting and pricing

 Accurate pricing is the foundation of profit.
 You won't generate a margin if your prices don't cover your true costs.
+Explore markup strategies to find the right approach for your business.

 To improve your estimating:

-- Count all costs: Include materials, labour, overheads, and your time
+- Count all costs: include materials, labour, overheads and your time

-- Review past projects: Compare budgeted costs against actual costs to spot patterns
+- Review past projects: compare budgeted costs against actual costs to spot patterns

-- Add contingencies: Many businesses add a percentage to estimates for unexpected costs or mistakes
+- Add contingencies: many businesses add a percentage to estimates for unexpected costs or mistakes

-- Refine over time: Use what you learn from each job to improve future quotes
+- Refine over time: use what you learn from each job to improve future quotes

 Keep an eye on scope creep